- J. English, M.A., Ph.D. (Toronto), Associate Professor, Teaching Stream

 - S. Ye, M.A.
 (Cincinnati), Ph.D.
 (Minnesota), Assistant Professor

-Women’s and Gender Studies at UTSC is an interdisciplinary program that explores the intersections of gender, race, sexuality, class, age, disability, nationality and other relations of power that shape multiple social and cultural differences and inequalities.
+Women’s and Gender Studies at the University of Toronto Scarborough is an interdisciplinary program that explores the intersections of gender, race, sexuality, class, age, disability, nationality and other relations of power that shape multiple social and cultural differences and inequalities.

-The program offers a rigorous and supportive environment for students to pursue an undergraduate Major/Major Co-op and Minor programs.
-The program integrates theory and practice by introducing students to scholarship from a wide range of intellectual perspectives, and challenging them to work for change and equality in their communities and in their daily lives.
+The program offers both a rigorous and supportive environment for students to pursue an undergraduate Major/Major (Co-op)/ or Minor Program in Women's and Gender Studies.
+The programs integrate theory and practice by introducing students to scholarship from a wide range of intellectual perspectives, and challenging them to work for change and equality in their communities and in their daily lives.

-Topics include women’s roles in society, history, family, religion and politics; women and literature, language, and philosophy; women and science; gender, media and the arts; gender and work; development; race, gender and empire; sexuality and transnationality; violence, and LGBT history and activism.
-Our programs' interdisciplinary focus can be carried into many academic and professional areas in Humanities, Social Sciences as well in science and technology.
+Topics include women’s roles in society, history, family, religion and politics; women, literature, and language; women, science, and the environment; gender, media, and the arts; gender and work; race, gender, and empire; sexuality and transnationality; violence, LGBT history and activism.
+Our program's interdisciplinary focus can be carried into many academic and professional areas in the Humanities and Social Sciences, as well in science and technology.
 Students acquire skills in critical thinking, creative problem-solving, analytical research, effective writing and communication and community engagement.
-These skills prepare students for careers in education, research, journalism, arts, social work, activism, government, politics, law, business, or administration, policy analysis and equity advocacy.
+These skills prepare students for careers in education, research, journalism, arts, social work, activism, government, politics, law, business, administration, policy analysis and equity advocacy.

 Guidelines for first-year course selection